 ‘Belief in pupils and commitment to families is exemplary, so that pupils under their watch make progress in line with other pupils in school.
 The inclusion team is in daily contact with teachers, advising on ways to ensure pupils’ needs are well met.’

-Everyone at Arbourthorne Community Primary School is responsible for the implementation of the Special Educational Needs and Disabilities SEND policy and are committed to inclusion to ensure all pupils have positive learning experiences.
+We believe “Every child is everyone’s responsibility’’.
+We are all responsible for the implementation of the Special Educational Needs and Disabilities SEND policy, committed to inclusion to ensure all pupils experience the best possible starts in life and flourish as part of a team enjoying memorable learning experiences.